kubernetes/community/contributors/design-proposals/disk-accounting.md

 FIXME: How to calculate writable layer usage with devicemapper?

-To enforce `limits` the volume created for the container’s writable layer filesystem can be dynamically [resized](https://jpetazzo.github.io/2014/01/29/docker-device-mapper-resize/), to not use more than `limit`. `request` will have to be enforced by the kubelet.
+To enforce `limits` the volume created for the container's writable layer filesystem can be dynamically [resized](https://jpetazzo.github.io/2014/01/29/docker-device-mapper-resize/), to not use more than `limit`. `request` will have to be enforced by the kubelet.

 #### Container logs

 Container logs are not storage driver specific.
 We can use either `du` or `quota` to track log usage per container.
 Log files are stored under `/var/lib/docker/containers/<container-id>`.

 In the case of quota, we can create a separate gid for tracking log usage.
-This will let users track log usage and writable layer’s usage individually.
+This will let users track log usage and writable layer's usage individually.

 For the purposes of enforcing limits though, kubelet will use the sum of logs and writable layer.